Tasha-murdoch/ICT171-Cloud-Server-Project/Scripts/Script.md

-Server Maintenance Script
-Purpose

-This script automates several common server administration tasks for the ICT171 cloud server project.
+This script automates several common server administration tasks for my project.

-The script was created to reduce the amount of manual maintenance required on the Ubuntu server hosting the WordPress website.
+The script was created to reduce the amount of manual maintenance required on the Ubuntu server which is hosting the WordPress website.

 Features